 1 hour.
-We will read through as much of the Greek text (of Mark's gospel) as time allows, as well as improve command of basic Greek vocabulary and of Greek grammar and syntax.
-The course will aid the student to improve facility in reading NT Greek; gain familiarity with the Greek text of Mark; increase memorized vocabulary; and solidify and advance grasp of Greek grammar and syntax.
+We will read through as much of a New Testament Greek text as time allows, as well as improve command of basic Greek vocabulary and of Greek grammar and syntax.
+The course will aid the student to improve facility in reading NT Greek; gain familiarity with a Greek text; increase memorized vocabulary; and solidify and advance grasp of Greek grammar and syntax.
+May be repeated for credit, as long as a biblical book is not repeated.

-BIST 550 The Old Testament and the Ancient Near East
+BIST 550The Old Testament and the Ancient Near East